FIVE MOST SURPRISING FINDS

 The numbers tell a story that no “it funds education” slogan can override.

 The state lottery is not a game.
-It is the most efficient legal mechanism for extracting wealth from Black neighborhoods ever designed.
-It takes fifty cents of every dollar from communities that have been denied every other avenue of wealth accumulation, promises to fund the schools those communities need, and delivers nothing.
-The money flows in one direction — out.
+It is the most efficient legal mechanism for extracting wealth from Black neighborhoods ever designed — taking fifty cents on the dollar from communities denied every other avenue of wealth accumulation, promising to fund the schools those communities need, and delivering nothing.
+The money flows in one direction only: out.

 Every dollar spent on a lottery ticket is a dollar that does not go into a savings account, a child’s education fund, or a Black-owned business.
 And the state — the entity that placed the terminal, printed the billboard, and engineered the desperation — keeps half.